Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 final String threadId = "<thread_id>";
 client.sendChatMessage(threadId, message, new Callback<SendChatMessageResult>() {
     @Override
-    public void onSuccess(SendChatMessageResult result, Response response) {
+    public void onSuccess(String result, Response response) {
-        // SendChatMessageResult is the response returned from sending a message, it contains an id,
+        // A string is the response returned from sending a message, it is an id,
-        // which is the unique ID of the message. final String chatMessageId = result.getId();
+        // which is the unique ID of the message. final String chatMessageId = result;
         // Take further action.
     }